livgust/covid-vaccine-scrapers/README.md

 ## Setup

 1. Download a recent version of Chromium locally: https://download-chromium.appspot.com/
-1. Create a `.env` file with the following:
+1. Create a [`.env`](https://www.npmjs.com/package/dotenv) file in the root directory of the project with the following:

         DEVELOPMENT=true
         CHROMEPATH="path/to/chromium/that/you/downloaded"
         # e.g. /Applications/Chromium.app/Contents/MacOS/Chromium
         PROPRIETARY_SITE_SCRAPERS_PATH="./../proprietary/site-scrapers" (optional, example)

+1. Install [node.js](https://nodejs.org/en/) version 14.0 or later
 1. Install `prettier` and `eslint`; make sure you run them before making any commits.

 ## Using this code